-In the case of allergies, or any other dietary needs, the cafeteria will need a note from the doctor to alter the lunch tray.
+In the case of allergies, or any other dietary needs, the cafeteria will need a note from the doctor.

-Parents Bringing Lunch In To Students
+Parents Bringing Lunch In to Students

 Occasionally, parents choose to bring food in to their children for lunch.
 If you choose to do this, you may bring food for your child only.
 You may not bring food in for other children.